cmd-stream/delegate-go/README.md

 # delegate-go
-delegate-go provides communication between the cmd-stream client and server for Golang.
+delegate-go provides communication between the cmd-stream-go client and server.

 It contains implementations of the `base.ClientDelegate` and `base.ServerDelegate` interfaces (they are located in the corresponding